Written by Geir Inge Jensen, CISO | 19 January 2021

-During an era in which the volume of unsolicited emails and phishing attempts is only going to increase, you can no longer rely on ‘basic’ to ensure emails do not represent a threat to your onboard cybersecurity.
+Unsolicited emails and phishing attempts are not going away.
+On the contrary, they are only going to increase in number and complexity.
+Thus, you cannot rely on ‘basic’ mitigation measures to ensure future emails do not represent a threat to your onboard cybersecurity.

-But what do you need to look for in such a system, to accurately evaluate the best one for your fleet?
-Let’s look at six minimum requirements of an advanced maritime email security system.
+To help you select the right email solution for your fleet, let’s look at six minimum requirements of an advanced maritime email security system.

 You want an email security system that checks for emails from domains that do not exist, or for spoofed emails from valid domains.

 Email spoofing is a form of cyber attack where email messages are created with a forged sender address, usually to fool the recipient into providing money or sensitive information.
-A typical scenario is where an attacker sends an email pretending to be the CEO of a company, to try to get an employee in accounting or finance to pay an invoice or authorise wire transfers.
+A typical scenario is when an attacker sends an email pretending to be the CEO of a company to get an employee in accounting or finance to pay an invoice or authorise wire transfers.